 Rule 1-400 does not expressly refer to electronic communications, like those occurring on Facebook, Twitter, or other internet-based social media websites.
 Nonetheless, just as there is little doubt that a Facebook or Twitter posting that otherwise meets the definition of "advertising" in Business and Professions Code section 6157(c) would be considered an advertisement, there is little doubt that a social media posting that otherwise meets the criteria described in rule 1-400(A) would be a communication for purposes of that rule.
-Thus, the pertinent question for determining whether a posting constitutes a "communication" under rule 1-400(A) is whether it "concern[s] the availability for professional employment" of Attorney.8/
+Thus, the pertinent question for determining whether a posting constitutes a "communication" under rule 1-400(A) is whether it "concern[s] the availability for professional employment" of Attorney.^{7/}

-If a posting is found to be a communication subject to rule 1-400, the result is that the posting must comply with the mandates of Rule 1-400(D); it also should avoid falling within one of the sixteen enumerated types of communications presumed to be in violation of rule 1-400, as set forth in the Standards.
+If a posting is found to be a communication subject to rule 1-400, the result is that the posting must comply with the mandates of Rule 1-400(D) as well as the 15 enumerated Standards set forth in rule 1-400.
 Rule 1-400(D) generally provides that a communication must not be untrue or misleading (rule 1-400(D)(1), (2) & (3)), must disclose that it is a communication (rule 1-400(D)(4)), and must not be transmitted in a coercive or intrusive manner (rule 1-400(D)(5)).
-As discussed above, the sixteen Standards provide various types of communications (such as, for
+As discussed above, the 15 Standards provide various requirements (such as, for